-Enhabit is a member of the Efficient Building Solutions group, which is a growing portfolio of companies within the energy efficiency/green building sector that aims to take a lead in the UK’s transformation to efficient, sustainable buildings.
+Enhabit is a member of Efficient Building Solutions, which is a growing portfolio of companies within the energy efficiency/green building sector that aims to take a lead in the UK’s transformation to efficient, sustainable buildings.

-To dovetail and rationalise resources, Enhabit has now been merged with others in the Efficient Building Solutions group including QODA Consulting, Green Building Store & Green Building Renewables.
+To dovetail and rationalise resources, Enhabit has now been merged with others in Efficient Building Solutions, including QODA Consulting, Green Building Store & Green Building Renewables.
 The Enhabit team’s technical expertise can still very much be accessed via these companies.

-For help with future projects, please click on the following links which will take you to the relevant pages of other companies within the Efficient Building Solutions group:
+For help with future projects, please click on the following links which will take you to the relevant pages of other companies within Efficient Building Solutions: